 When we respond in these ways, we’re trying to control the eating, with our agenda.
 Except, we can’t (that’s where the frustration comes from).
 When parents force, beg, bribe, plead, trick, or manipulate food in order to get your child to eat it, they aren’t working with their child.

-I teach more about how to avoid this and what to do instead in the free video series.
+I teach more about how to avoid this and what to do instead in this free workshop.

 It’s understandable, but there is another way.

 Working with your child means that you first and foremost understand that your child isn’t a picky eater to make your life miserable or to be difficult.
 They’re struggling with a picky eater for real reasons.